dataPulverizer/KernelMatrixBenchmark/README.md

 ## Summary

 If you are a novice programmer writing numerical algorithms and doing calculations based in scientific computing and want a fast language that's easy to use Julia is your best bet.
 If you are an experienced programmer working in the same space Julia is still a great option.
 If you specifically want a more conventional "industrial strength" static compiled high performance language with all the "bells and whistles" but want something more productive, safer and less painful than C++ then D is your best bet.
 You can write "anything" in D and get great performance from its compilers.
-If you need to get array calculations happening on clusters then Chapel is probably the easiest place to go.
+If you need to run array calculations on large clusters while avoiding the pain of writing MPI C++ code then Chapel is probably best place to go.

-In terms of raw performance on this task Julia was the winner clearly performing better in all 9 kernels benchmarked for using IEEE math, however for applications that use fast math D and Chapel largely provide better performance.
+In terms of raw performance on this task Julia is the winner clearly performing better in all 9 kernels benchmarked for using IEEE math, however for applications that use fast math D and Chapel largely provide better performance.
 This exercise reveals that Julia's label as a high performance language is more than just hype, it has held it's own against highly competitve languages.
 Chapel and D's performance were very similar to each other in both the IEEE and fast math modes of calculation